Anna Kendrick Makes A Striking Point While Discussing

 Inexcusable.
 As a director, I can barely fathom this.
 As a woman, I am horrified, disgusted and enraged by it. https://t.co/voGRhafy9K— Ava DuVernay (@ava) December 4, 2016

-Director Ava Duvernay called Bertolucci and Brando's behaviour "inexcusable."
+Director Ava Duvernay called Bertolucci and Brando's behavior "inexcusable."
 She added, "As a director, I can barely fathom this.
 As a woman, I am horrified, disgusted and enraged by it."